-Number of

-- (1) We own a 51% controlling interest in these lodging properties through our consolidated GIC Joint Venture. - (2) We own a 90% controlling interest in these lodging properties through our consolidated Brickell Joint Venture. - (3) We own a 90% controlling interest in this lodging property through our consolidated Onera Joint Venture.
+(1) We own a 51% controlling interest in these lodging properties through our consolidated GIC Joint Venture.

+(2) We own a 90% controlling interest in these lodging properties through our consolidated Brickell Joint Venture.

+(3) We own a 90% controlling interest in this lodging property through our consolidated Onera Joint Venture.

-In addition to our lodging property portfolio, we own two parcels of undeveloped land that are designated as held for sale.
+In addition to our lodging property portfolio, we own a 5.99-acre parcel of undeveloped land in San Antonio, TX and a 1.29-acre parcel of undeveloped land in Flagstaff, AZ that are designated as Assets held for sale at December 31, 2024.
+In February 2025, we closed on the sale of the parcel of undeveloped land in San Antonio, TX for \$1.3 million.
 The land parcels are generally suitable for the development of new lodging properties or the development of restaurants.
 When unique opportunities to develop lodging properties utilizing our own resources arise, we may develop our own lodging properties on occasion.
 To reduce the risk of incurring a prohibited transaction tax on any sales of our undeveloped land, we may transfer some or all of these land parcels to our TRSs.